“When you say ‘Black is beautiful’ you are saying, ‘Man you are okay as you are, begin to look upon yourself as a human being'”-Steven Biko

 Stigma and dark skin

 Growing up with dark skin is a bad experience.
-Starting from school one is continuously ridiculed for skin colour by peers and sometimes even by teachers!
-One must remember that like all other stereotypes, stereotypes based on colour of skin are mostly implicit.
-For example, even when one dusky skinned kid is not explicitly told that her skin colour is undesired, behaviours/attitude of the people make it very apparent(may be she has less number of friends).
-May be she finds herself not appreciated as ‘cute’ or ‘you look like a doll’ by her teachers when her fair mates are regularly complimented.
+Starting from school one is continuously ridiculed for skin color by peers and sometimes even by teachers!
+One must remember that like all other stereotypes, stereotypes based on color of skin are mostly implicit.
+For example, even when one dusky skinned kid is not explicitly told that her skin color is undesired, behaviors/attitude of the people make it very apparent(maybe she has less number of friends).
+Maybe she finds herself not appreciated as ‘cute’ or ‘you look like a doll’ by her teachers when her fair mates are regularly complimented.
 Sometimes teachers have bias in the attribution of guilt as well.
 For example, one of my friends once told me that he was punished more in school as the teachers found him ‘unattractive’ and therefore more likely to be the culprit.
-Sometimes, statements from parents or relatives like ‘You are dark, this colour does not suit you’ may make a little girl realize that she is born with something completely undesired if not unacceptable, and she cannot get rid of it.
+Sometimes, statements from parents or relatives like ‘You are dark, this color does not suit you’ may make a little girl realize that she is born with something completely undesired if not unacceptable, and she cannot get rid of it.
 Every doll she plays with are pink skinned, every fairy tales’ princesses are fair.
 Think “Chubby cheeks, dimpled chin poem”!
-And by the time she reaches adolescence, which is most important stage in identity development, she loses all the confidence.
+And by the time she reaches adolescence, which is the most important stage in identity development, she loses all the confidence.
 She ends up not liking herself.
-This lack of confidence reflects in her attitude, behavior and performance, all through life.
-Bias on the basis of skin colour may also affect job interviews.
-Therefore in India, skin colour is one deciding factor of how happy and successful one is in relationships, marriage and even career.
+This lack of confidence reflects in her attitude, behavior, and performance, all through life.
+Bias on the basis of skin color may also affect job interviews.
+Therefore in India, skin color is one deciding factor of how happy and successful one is in relationships, marriage, and even career.

 I don’t know where and when it started.
 But honestly, I can’t see an end.
 Because, even people with dark skin do not believe in their beauty and therefore, they also search for a fair skinned girl while looking for a bride for their family.
 This vicious cycle therefore continues.
-I have seen very few people who are happy and proud of their dusky skin tone, may be because they have learnt things the hard way.
+I have seen very few people who are happy and proud of their dusky skin tone, maybe because they have learned things the hard way.
 But, one should use one’s own logic.
 Acceptance from society is less important than acceptance from one’s self.
 You look most glamorous when you feel beautiful.
-Skin colour does not really matter until and unless your skin is healthy.
-For example Kangna Ranaut in an interview once said “First, it’s important to understand that good skin or beautiful skin, whether bright or dull, has nothing to do with its colour.
-It’s about having healthy, clear skin with a natural glow, which can be achieved in any skin colour across the world.
-I have grown up in a family with a varied range of skin colours and each one of them has glowing skin, so I don’t identify with the ‘fair equals beautiful’ concept at all”.
+Skin color does not really matter until and unless your skin is healthy.
+For example, Kangna Ranaut in an interview once said “First, it’s important to understand that good skin or beautiful skin, whether bright or dull, has nothing to do with its color.
+It’s about having a healthy, clear skin with a natural glow, which can be achieved in any skin color across the world.
+I have grown up in a family with a varied range of skin colors and each one of them has glowing skin, so I don’t identify with the ‘fair equals beautiful’ concept at all”.

 Image Credits: Pablo Miranzo Via Flickr.com (No changes have been made to the original image)